-The affiliation agreement between the U. T. Health Science Center - Dallas and the Hendrick Medical Center, Abilene, Texas, provides the opportunity to establish programs of excellence in medical education and coordinate medical care resources for the benefit of improved patient care to the citizens of Texas and the Southwest.
+This agreement, executed by the appropriate officials of the institution and facility to be effective upon approval by the U. T. Board of Regents, will provide the opportunity to establish programs of excellence in medical education and coordinate medical care resources for the benefit of improved patient care to the citizens of Texas and the Southwest.